isomerpages/tp-virtualcampus/_explore/be-entertained/temasek-arts-festival-2021.md

 <b>Temasek Spectacular 2021: Freshmen Concert</b><br>
 <b>Fri 16 Apr 2021 3pm</b>

 Pre-Covid years, the Temasek Spectacular was a concert that the Freshmen will get to attend after they had spent the day in the sun, cheering and paddling at the Regatta!
-This year, for the first time, Temasek Spectacular 2021 will be an online, livestream concert and will be made available for everyone to watch.
-Look out for quizzes and lots of CapitaVouchers to be worn by Freshmen and Juniors!
+This year, for the first time, Temasek Spectacular 2021 was held online and made available for everyone to watch.

-The recording of the Temasek Spectacular Virtual Concert 2021 is being processed.
-Please check back here again soon to relive the action!
+Check out the  [video](https://www.youtube.com/watch?v=1YClN40nEYc) to relive the action!